CLARITY Act Stalls as Senate Postpones Thursday’s Markup Following Coinbase Backlash

 Senators Push CLARITY Act Meeting After Industry Response

 As per an Eleanor Terrett report, the Senate has delayed its markup session that was set to take place on Thursday because of concerns expressed about the draft.
-Meanwhile, there is not yet any new schedule set to hold another meeting of legislators at this point of time.
+Meanwhile, there is not yet any new schedule set to hold another meeting of legislators at this point in time.

 The new meeting was expected to primarily focus on the latest version of the bill.
 The proposed legislation attempts to provide a regulatory framework for digital assets in the United States.